-BackService is the name of an application, that has been created mainly to change different kinds of settings of your web browsers, so that it can display you a lot of different advertisements so that it makes a profit.
-The main problem with this as many of these ads may lead to dangerous locations, like scams or even malware.
+BackService is the name of an application that has been created mainly to change different kinds of settings of your web browsers, so that it can display you a lot of different advertisements.
+The main problem with this is that many of these ads may lead to dangerous locations, like scams or even pages deployed for malware distribution.

-This is why, our main suggestion is that you follow the removal guide below and get rid of this nasty software immediately, as it poses an indirect threat to your Mac and web browsers.
+If you suspect you have been affected by BackService, follow the removal guide below and get rid of this unwanted software immediately, as it poses an indirect threat to your Mac and web browsers.